MandyW0312/RhythmsGonnaGetYou/PEDAC.md

 Examples:

 - Our Record Company Releases ABBA from its Record Contract.
-- Our Record Company decides that it made a wants to Resign Fleetwood Mac to a Record Contract.
+- Our Record Company decides that it wants to Resign ABBA to a Record Contract.
 - We want to Add the Band, STYX to our Record Company.
 - We want to Add the Album ‘Kilroy Was Here‘, to the Band STYX.
 - We want to Add the Song ‘Mr.Roboto‘, to the Album 'Kilroy Was Here'.